ember-cli/ember-cli-update/README.md

 `ember-cli-update`

-or if you installed as a command run
+or if you installed as an Ember CLI command run

 `ember update`